-How the lessons work
+How the Lessons Work

-In addition to all of this, you have audio guides to help you with Portuguese pronunciation when the lesson is about how to play and sing the songs, and you can easily set loop points on the video player to repeat a certain part of the video so you can play along.
+In addition to all of this, you have audio guides to help you with Portuguese pronunciation when the lesson is about how to play and sing the song, and you can easily set loop points on the video player to repeat a certain part of the video so you can play along.

 There are more than 100 lessons waiting for you.
 Pick up your guitar, choose a lesson, and start learning now!